-Full and safe access was not available to the roof void area due to the presence of insulation and personal possessions.
+Full and safe access was not available to the roof void area due to the attic space being converted and floored/lined.

 Some areas of the external building fabric including some roof pitches and chimneys were not fully or closely inspectable from the surrounding ground level, due to the confines of the site.